lbryio/lbry-sdk/INSTALL.md

 ## Prerequisites

-Running `lbrynet` from source requires Python 3.6 or higher (3.7 is preferred).
+Running `lbrynet` from source requires Python 3.7 or higher.
 Get the installer for your OS [here](https://www.python.org/downloads/release/python-370/)

 After installing python 3, you'll need to install some additional libraries depending on your operating system.